-Keep reading this Lenndy review to find out all there is to know about this P2P platform.
+Keep reading this Lenndy review to find out why Lenndy is not a recommended platform.

 Lenndy in Numbers

 Before you sign up on any P2P lending platform, you should have a look at its statistics.

 |Total loan value:||+ €38.4 M|

 |Number of investors:||+ 8,600|

 Lenndy was founded in September 2016.
 Despite having been around for over three years, the platform has not managed to attract as many investors as other P2P lending platforms that were founded at a later date.

 During our conversations with the customer support team at Lenndy, we found out that €355,000 worth of loans defaulted (data from December 2020), and we’re not sure how much of that money has been recovered.